sugi-lang/sugi/README.md

 ]
 ```

-Next lets create a different kind of function:
+Next lets create another kind of function that accepts arguments as input and returns values as output:

 ```v
 fn main [